software-tools-books/js4ds/react.md

 - Script
   - Create an `h1` with the text "Hello, world"
   - Find the element whose ID is "app"
-  - Replace the latter with the former
+  - Insert the former into the latter
 - Notes
   - Alters the representation of the page in memory, not the source of the page on disk
   - Can't put the script in a separate JavaScript file and load it in the head